Track MCP LogoTrack MCP

 uv run session_string_generator.py

-Copy .env.example to .env and fill in your values:
+Copy the example file and fill in your real values:

 TELEGRAM_API_ID=your_api_id_here